 I phoned Juanita and told her that I was one of the network’s physicians.
 I confirmed the facts of her situation, reviewed her medical history and asked additional questions.
 Then I explained the reversal process, arranged for her to obtain the medication she needed at her pharmacy and set a time to meet with her at my office.

-And yet Juanita’s story is increasingly common in an age where about 40% of abortions are now chemical rather than surgical.
+And yet Juanita’s story is increasingly common in an age where it is estimated by Guttmacher that over 50% of abortions are now chemical rather than surgical.
 The abortion pill, after all, seemingly simplifies the process.
 Instead of a surgical procedure, a woman only has to take a single mifepristone pill followed by additional medication to cause cramping and the evacuation of the now-dead baby.
 These pills can be used up until nine weeks of pregnancy.
-A research study by Planned Parenthood claims that the regimen is 98% effective in ending a pregnancy.
+A research study claims that the regimen is 98% effective in ending a pregnancy.

 Mifepristone works by blocking the receptor sites for progesterone – a naturally occurring hormone that typically rises rapidly in early pregnancy and is critical for the sustenance of a developing fetus in the first trimester.
 The antidote, therefore, is to provide enough additional progesterone to the mother to overwhelm the abortion pill and keep it from successfully blocking the hormonal support necessary for the baby.

-While many women and health care professionals are unaware of the option, the abortion pill reversal strategy has been in place for almost 10 years and the network has grown to more than 600 physicians around the country who volunteer to assist women who’ve changed their minds after an initial decision to have a chemical abortion.
+While many women and health care professionals are unaware of the option, the abortion pill reversal strategy has been in place for almost 10 years, and the network has grown to more than 1,000 health care professionals around the country who volunteer to assist women who’ve changed their minds after an initial decision to have a chemical abortion.

 Reversal is both possible and safe